Automated deep learning segmentation of high-resolution 7 T postmortem MRI for quantitative analysis of structure-pathology correlations in neurodegenerative diseases: Methods

 \subsection{Automated deep learning-based segmentation for other structures}

-The \textbf{nnU-Net} model was used for the automated segmentation of subcortical structures, WMH and normal-appearing WM.
-For the purpose of five-fold cross-validation studies to report DSC and HD95 scores, we trained separate nnU-Net models based on the manually-labeled training data for the segmentation of subcortical structures in 7 subjects and WMH in 9 subjects respectively with automated entire cortical mantle and manually labelled WM as the other classes.
+We trained another vanilla nnU-Net model to obtain the automated segmentation of subcortical structures, WMH and normal-appearing WM.
+In particular, for the purpose of five-fold cross-validation studies to report DSC and HD95 scores, we trained a nnU-Net model based on the manually-labeled training data for the segmentation of subcortical structures in 7 subjects and WMH in 9 subjects; and the manually labelled WM and the automated cortical mantle segmentations obtained from the nnU-Net model trained in the previous Section \ref{sec:methods_segmentation_cortical} as additional labels.
+Supplementary Table 1 lists the subjects used for training and evaluation of all the seven labels.